Scheduled MonumentsEnglandCross in St Peter and St Paul's churchyard

 What is Cross in St Peter and St Paul's churchyard?

-Cross in St Peter and St Paul's churchyard is a medieval monument situated in the churchyard of St Peter and St Paul's Church in Lincolnshire.
+Cross in St Peter and St Paul's churchyard is a medieval stone cross located in the churchyard of St Peter and St Paul's Church in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018289.

 Who is responsible for protecting Cross in St Peter and St Paul's churchyard?